BresserWeatherSensorReceiver

 Public Member Functions

-RainGauge (const float raingauge_max=RAINGAUGE_MAX_VALUE, const int quality_threshold=DEFAULT_QUALITY_THRESHOLD)
+RainGauge (const float raingauge_max=RAINGAUGE_MAX_VALUE, const float quality_threshold=DEFAULT_QUALITY_THRESHOLD)

 void set_max (float raingauge_max)